 Five Free Feedback Options

-Three Mentoring Programs To Apply For
+Three Mentoring Programs to Apply For

-For #AuthorMentorMatch and #Pitchwars, the mentors are authors, for #Revpit they are editors. #Pitchwars mentors also give editorial feedback on your query package.
+For #AuthorMentorMatch and #Pitchwars, the mentors are authors.
+For #Revpit they are editors. #Pitchwars mentors also give editorial feedback on your query package.

 Paid Editing Feedback

 Identifying when you have finished editing can be a huge challenge, especially with a first novel.
-Despite how helpful my Ink & Insights comments and feedback from four critical readers were -my revisions only targeted the symptoms of a some underlying problems.
+Despite how helpful my Ink & Insights comments and feedback from four critical readers were -my revisions based on that only targeted the symptoms of some underlying problems.
 After my first round of beta informed edits, instinct told me some aspects still weren’t up to scratch, but I wasn’t aware of all the issues or how to ‘fix’ the ones I knew.
-I sent my novel to another beta reader and edited again, but the final solutions to pacing issues and fully developing my point of view characters (the forth of whom I wrote into the novel at her suggestion) came from my editor @AmeliaWiens.
+I sent my novel to another beta reader and edited again, but the final solutions to story tension and fully developing my point of view characters (the fourth of whom I wrote into the novel at her suggestion) came from my editor Amelia Wiens.
 After two developmental edit passes with her, I am finally confident I’m ready to query.

 Tips to Tell if Your Editing is Finished

-Even if you intend to self publish, looking at resources where literary agents state reasons they tend to pass on submissions.
+Even if you intend to self publish, looking at resources where literary agents state reasons they tend to pass on submissions can improve the quality of your work.
 In this video 7 agents give 3 reasons for rejecting an MS, while in this one Meg Latore talks about why literary agents may reject the first five pages.
 Both videos can act as partial “have I finished editing yet?” checklists.